yash-gajjjar/Weather-Forecasting-Supervised-ML/README.md

 - Training a logistic regression model using Scikit-learn
 - Evaluating a model using a validation set and test set

-## We have applied the Logistic Regression Model in this Project.
+## We have applied the Logistic Regression, Decision Tree, and Random Forest Model in this Project.